adisandro/MMINT/README.md

   * Sirius Integration with Xtext
   * VIATRA Query and Transformation SDK
   * ATL SDK - ATL Transformation Language SDK _(Required for Modelepedia ClassDiagram)_
-  * Henshin SDK _(Required for MU-MMINT and Z3, add the software site http://download.eclipse.org/modeling/emft/henshin/updates/release)_
+  * Henshin SDK _(Required for Z3)_
+  * m2e - Maven Integration for Eclipse _(Required for sources)_

+Requirements marked with _(Required for ...)_ are optional except for the specified component.

-### Binary packages
+### Binary Packages

-Binary packages for MMINT are automatically created at each release.
-First add `https://adisandro.github.io/mmint/release` to the list of software sites in Eclipse (`Help > Install New Software > Available Software Sites`).
-Then, look under the `Modeling` category and install `MMINT`.
+Binary packages for MMINT are automatically created at each release and will automatically install the necessary Eclipse dependencies.

+1. Add `https://adisandro.github.io/mmint/release` to the list of software sites in Eclipse (`Help > Install New Software > Available Software Sites`).
+2. Look under the `Modeling` category and install `MMINT`.

-You can also install `MMINT-A` (a version of MMINT that supports automotive assurance cases), and<!-- `MU-MMINT` (a version of MMINT that supports design uncertainty using the MAVO framework), and--> a selection of pre-packaged model types, relationship types and operators under the `Modelepedia` category.
-Remember to add the additional software sites that are required for the components you are installing, as highlighted in the software requirements section above, and Eclipse will take care of the dependencies.
+You can also install `MMINT-A` (a version of MMINT that supports automotive assurance cases), a selection of pre-packaged model types, relationship types and operators under the `Modelepedia` category, or examples from various papers under the `Examples` category.

 Binary packages for the current development version of MMINT are similarly available using the software site `https://adisandro.github.io/mmint/develop`.

 ### Sources

 Building the sources requires using Git as version control system (http://git-scm.com/).
 To import the sources in your Eclipse workspace, use `File > Import` and then `Projects from Git` under the `Git` category.
-Then, right-click on any project and `Run As > Eclipse Application`.
+Wait until everything is built, then right-click on any project and `Run As > Eclipse Application`.

 The projects are under the [plugins](https://github.com/adisandro/MMINT/tree/master/plugins) directory: required projects under [Core](https://github.com/adisandro/MMINT/tree/master/plugins/Core), projects that significantly extend functionality under [Core-Extensions](https://github.com/adisandro/MMINT/tree/master/plugins/Core-Extensions), optional and domain specific projects under [Types](https://github.com/adisandro/MMINT/tree/master/plugins/Types) and projects that deal with external tools under [External](https://github.com/adisandro/MMINT/tree/master/plugins/External).
 The [features](https://github.com/adisandro/MMINT/tree/master/features) directory contains the logical units of functionality, [tests](https://github.com/adisandro/MMINT/tree/master/tests) contains a suite for regression testing, [releng](https://github.com/adisandro/MMINT/tree/master/releng) contains the release engineering code, and [examples](https://github.com/adisandro/MMINT/tree/master/examples) contains artifacts created with MMINT for various papers.

-Maven and Tycho are used for build automation tasks, you should install the additional `m2e - Maven Integration for Eclipse` component.

-# Publications
+## Publications

 ### About MMINT

-* MMINT-A 2.0: Tool Support for the Lifecycle of Model-Based Safety Artifacts [MoDELS 20]
+* MMINT-A 2.0: Tool Support for the Lifecycle of Model-Based Safety Artifacts
+MoDELS 20 | Package: `Examples > MODELS20` | [Wiki](https://github.com/adisandro/MMINT/wiki/Publications:-MoDELS20)
 * [MMINT-A: A Tool for Automated Change Impact Assessment on Assurance Cases](https://doi.org/10.1007/978-3-319-99229-7_7) [SAFECOMP 18]
 * [MU-MMINT: An IDE for Model Uncertainty](https://doi.org/10.1109/ICSE.2015.226) [ICSE 15]
 * [MMINT: A Graphical Tool for Interactive Model Management](http://ceur-ws.org/Vol-1554/PD_MoDELS_2015_paper_6.pdf) [MoDELS 15]